I don’t know if I need to complete a Tax Return

 Asking HMRC to withdraw a tax return

-From 2010/11 onwards, if you consider that you do not need to submit a tax return, for example because all your income is taxed under PAYE, you can phone HMRC on 0300 200 3310 /0845 900 0444 and ask for the tax return to be withdrawn.
+If you consider that you do not need to submit a tax return, for example because all your income is taxed under PAYE and you have no additional tax liability, you can phone HMRC on 0300 200 3310 and ask for the tax return to be withdrawn.
 If HMRC agrees, this will means that you no longer have to file a return and any penalties issued for missing the tax return filing deadline will be set aside.

 Do you need to complete a Tax Return?